-When considering the evolution of $t \mapsto T^b(t)$, several issues need to be addressed: First, in order to rigorously define the \emph{dissipation}, that is, the energetic cost to move the dislocations from $T^b(s)$ to $T^b(t)$ ($s < t$), we need a notion of \enquote{traversed area} between $T^b(s)$ and $T^b(t)$.
-Indeed, in a rate-independent model, where only the trajectory, but not the speed of movement, matters, this area, weighed in a manner depending on the state of the crystal lattice, corresponds to the dissipated energy.
+When considering the evolution of $t \mapsto T^b(t)$, several issues need to be addressed: First, in order to rigorously define the dissipation, that is, the energetic cost to move the dislocations from $T^b(s)$ to $T^b(t)$ ($s < t$), we need a notion of \enquote{traversed area} between $T^b(s)$ and $T^b(t)$.
+Indeed, in a rate-independent model, where only the trajectory, but not the speed of movement, matters, this area, weighted in a manner depending on the state of the crystal lattice, corresponds to the dissipated energy.

 Second, only evolutions $t \mapsto T^b(t)$ that can be understood as \enquote{deformations} of the involved dislocations should be admissible.
 In particular, jumps are not permitted (at least not without giving an explicit jump path).

-Finally, on the technical side, we need a theory of evolutions of integral currents $t \mapsto T^b(t)$ based on the trajectory's \emph{variation} in time.
+Third, on the technical side, we need a theory for evolutions of integral currents $t \mapsto T^b(t)$ based on their \emph{variation} in time.
 For instance, we require a form of the Helly selection principle to pick subsequences of sequences $(t \mapsto T^b_n(t))_n$ for which $T^b_n(t)$ converges for every $t \in [0,T]$.